SHUR1K-N/MeetNinja-Google-Meet-Bot/README.md

 This project was created in Python, for the fellow comrades and homies.

 ## Features
-- Mulitple Meet sessions supported, according to the user-defined Meet schedule
+- Multiple Meet sessions supported, according to the user-defined Meet schedule
-- Works even with the display on sleep (and does not wake it up either)
+- Works even with the display on sleep (and will not wake it up either)
 - Works even in the background while you do other work (as long as you do not *explicitly* "Minimize" the browser window MeetNinja generates; just keep it open in the background, beneath your current open window(s))
 - Automatically disables camera & microphone in-Meet
 - Color-coded & concise activity logging (verbose) with timestamps of all activities
 - Supported web browsers: Google Chrome & Mozilla Firefox
-- Supported platforms: Linux & Windows
+- Supported platforms: Linux, Mac & Windows
 - Automatically checks for a newer MeetNinja version upon every execution

 ## Usage
 1. Clone this repository or download it as a ZIP file (and extract its contents)

-2. PIP-install all the packages mentioned under the [last subheading](https://github.com/SHUR1K-N/MeetNinja-Google-Meet-Bot#dependencies-to-pip-install "last subheading") on this page, either automatically via running the "pip install -r requirments.txt" command, or manually via separate "pip install" commands for each package
+2. PIP-install all the packages mentioned under the [last subheading](https://github.com/SHUR1K-N/MeetNinja-Google-Meet-Bot#dependencies-to-pip-install "last subheading") on this page, either automatically via running the `pip install -r requirments.txt` command, or manually via separate `pip install` commands for each package

 3. Do not run MeetNinja.py just yet.
 First, open it using any editor, and substitute your inputs (Google Meet URLs, their start times, duration of all Meets, Google username, password, path to the web driver file of your respective browser and OS) into the dummy values in the following section of the code (highlighted):